mtumilowicz/elasticsearch7-relations-among-documents-workshop/README.md

 * Because nested documents are stuck together, updating or adding one inner document requires re-indexing the whole ensemble
+* Using the nested-type
+  approach, Elasticsearch will have to re-index the group documents with the new event and all existing events, which is much slower.
 ### object
 PUT person-nested
 {